No767/Kumiko/README.md

 - Redirects module (If you have overlapping conversations in your channels, this is for you!)
 - Global pride profiles in order to show your pride
 - Pin text so others can retrieve it
+- Antiping w/ custom settings and embeds
 - Search for memes, posts, anime, manga, and others!

 And some ones that are planned:

-- Complete Web Dashboard + Custom Embeds (WIP, pinned for v2)
+- Complete Web Dashboard (WIP, pinned for v2)
-- Annoucement releaser with support from GitHub (Pinned for v2)

 To see the full list of planned features, please see the roadmap [here](https://github.com/No767/Kumiko/discussions/266) (#266)
 ## Prefix